 INQUESTS & INQUIRIES

 Serjeants’ Inn has substantial expertise in inquests and inquiries.
-Described by The Legal 500 as a “first port of call” in this field, we are ranked as a tier one set for the field, with ten members of the team ranked as leading barristers in the field.
-Bridget Dolan QC leads the team.
+Described by The Legal 500 as a “first port of call” in this field, we are ranked as a tier one set in a leading directory.
+In a team led by Bridget Dolan KC, five members sit as assistant coroners and ten members of our inquest and inquiries team are ranked as leading barristers in the field.
+It will be no surprise that barristers from Serjeants’ Inn regularly appear in substantial and complex high media profile cases representing interested persons and as Counsel to the Inquest.

-This wide expertise in inquests combined with the fact that we are a leading set in the fields of clinical negligence, police and regulatory law means that we are well placed to advise and represent parties through all stages of the civil litigation that can often follow an inquest.
+Our wide expertise in inquests combined with the fact that we are a leading set in the fields of clinical negligence, police and regulatory law means that we are well placed to advise and represent parties through all stages of the civil litigation that can often follow an inquest.
+We have particular expertise in bringing and defending Judicial Review challenges of coronial decisions.
+Members of chambers have represented five coroners in such challenges over the past year.

-Our members regularly act pro bono, particularly for bereaved families through the Bar Pro Bono Unit and other charitable organisations.
-Furthermore, some members of our team have public access accreditation and so can accept instructions directly from lay clients.
+Our members regularly act pro bono for bereaved families through the Bar Pro Bono Unit and other charitable organisations.
+Several team members have public access accreditation and so can accept instructions directly from lay clients.

 Barristers from Serjeants’ Inn have represented interested persons in many lengthy and high-profile inquests attracting intense media scrutiny.
 Examples include:

-- the Hillsborough inquests – John Beggs QC, Michael Mylonas QC, Paul Spencer, James Berry, Oliver Williamson and Aaron Rathmell were instructed on behalf of five different parties;
+- the Hillsborough inquests – John Beggs KC, Michael Mylonas KC, Paul Spencer, James Berry, Oliver Williamson and Aaron Rathmell were instructed on behalf of five different interested persons;

-- the inquests into the deaths of the forty people killed in the Al-Quaeda siege of a gas plant in In Amenas, Algeria.
-Bridget Dolan QC appeared as counsel to the inquest, while Katie Gollop QC and Claire Watson acted for core participants;
+- the inquests into the deaths of the seven British men killed in the Al-Quaeda siege of a gas plant at In Amenas in Algeria.
+Bridget Dolan KC was instructed as Counsel to the Inquest, while Katie Gollop KC acted for a widow of one of the men and Claire Watson represented the Metropolitan Police;

-- the inquest into the death of Connor Sparrowhawk – Fiona Paterson represented the hospital and Malcolm Fortune, Alan Jenkins, Michael Walsh and Oliver Williamson were instructed by four other parties;
+- the inquest into the death of Connor Sparrowhawk – Malcolm Fortune, Alan Jenkins, Michael Walsh and Oliver Williamson were instructed by four other interested persons;

-- the inquest into the death of Raoul Moat – John Beggs QC represented Northumbria Police;
+- the inquest into the death of Raoul Moat – John Beggs KC represented Northumbria Police;

-- the inquests following the 7th July 2005 London bombings (John Beggs QC, James Watson QC, Sarah Simcock).
+- the inquests following the 7th July 2005 London bombings John Beggs KC, James Watson KC, and Sarah Simcock

 Our barristers have a wealth of experience of appearing in and chairing public and other inquiries into alleged failings by corporate and statutory bodies.

-The high-profile public inquiry into the deaths at the Mid Staffordshire NHS Trust was chaired by Sir Robert Francis QC whilst some of the core participants were represented by Debra Powell, Paul Spencer, Pravin Fernando and Richard Partridge.
+The high-profile public inquiry into the deaths at the Mid Staffordshire NHS Trust was chaired by Sir Robert Francis KC whilst some of the core participants were represented by Debra Powell KC, Paul Spencer, Pravin Fernando and Richard Partridge.

-Currently Sir Robert Francis QC, Stephen Morley and Cecily White are acting in the Undercover Policing Inquiry, while John de Bono QC, Chris Daw QC and Gerry Boyle are instructed in the Independent Inquiry into Child Sexual Abuse.
+Currently Sir Robert Francis KC, Stephen Morley and Cecily White are acting in the Undercover Policing Inquiry, while John de Bono KC, Debra Powell KC , Gerry Boyle KC, David Lawson and James Berry are instructed in the Independent Inquiry into Child Sexual Abuse.

 Other noteworthy inquiries where tenants have represented the inquiry panel or the core participants include:

-- the Leveson inquiry – John Beggs QC and James Berry were instructed on behalf of Surrey Police;
+- the Leveson inquiry – John Beggs KC and James Berry were instructed on behalf of Surrey Police;

-- the Freedom to Speak Up Review into whistleblowing in the NHS, chaired by Sir Robert Francis QC;
+- the Freedom to Speak Up Review into whistleblowing in the NHS, chaired by Sir Robert Francis KC;

-- the ongoing Northern Irish Statutory Inquiry into Hyponatraemia-related Deaths – Angus Moon QC, Katie Gollop QC and Malcolm Fortune were instructed;
+- the Northern Irish Statutory Inquiry into Hyponatraemia-related Deaths – Angus Moon KC, Katie Gollop KC and Malcolm Fortune represented interested persons whilst Bridget Dolan KC provided expert evidence on Coronial Law;

 - the Baha Mousa inquiry into the death of detainees in Iraq;